 Derek Ryan, Barrister at Law

-Derek will outline the main principles of the Employment (Miscellaneous Provisions) Bill 2017 and how this bill will affect many employers.
-The Bill deals with the very topical area of zero hour contracts.
+Derek will outline the main principles of the Employment (Miscellaneous Provisions) Act 2018 and how this Act affects many employers.
+The Act deals with the very topical area of zero-hour contracts.
 The impact this new legislation will have on employers will also be discussed.